Pentax K-1 vs Canon 5DS R

 - Faster burst: Shoots at higher frequency (5 vs 4.4 flaps/sec) to capture the decisive moment.

 - Faster data transfer: Supports a more advanced USB protocol (3.0 vs 2.0).

 - More heavily discounted: Has been on the market for longer (launched in February 2015).

-If the count of relative strengths (bullet points above) is taken as a measure, the K-1 is the clear winner of the match-up (11 : 5 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the K-1 is the clear winner of the match-up (12 : 5 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

-In any case, while the specs-based evaluation of cameras is instructive in revealing their potential as photographic tools, it says nothing about, for example, the handling, responsiveness, and overall imaging quality of the K-1 and the 5DS R in practical situations.
+In any case, while the specs-based evaluation of cameras can be instructive in revealing their potential as photographic tools, it says little about, for example, the shooting experience and imaging performance of the K-1 and the 5DS R in practical situations.
 At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.

 Expert reviews: Pentax K-1 vs Canon 5DS R